RazoomGD/geode-icon-on-sliders/about.md

 Replaces the default slider thumb with the player icon

 In settings you can choose which icon is used for the sliders and which sliders are affected by this mod.
-You can also enable <cy>animations</c> for ball, robot ans spider there.
+You can also enable <cy>animations</c> and adjust other parameters there.

 ## Contribution